 Discussion: Stakeholders include individuals, organizations, or representatives that have an interest in the system throughout the system life cycle-for design, development, implementation, delivery, operation, and sustainment of the system.
 It also includes all aspects of the supply chain.
 Stakeholders may reside in the same organization or they may reside in different organizations in situations when there is a common interest by those organizations in the information system.
-For example, this may occur during the development, operation, and maintenance of cloud-based systems, shared service systems, or any system where organizations may be adversely impacted by a breach or a compromise to the system or for a variety of considerations related to the supply chain.
+For example, this may occur during the development, operation, and maintenance of cloud-based systems, shared service systems, or any system where organizations related to the supply chain.
 Communication among stakeholders is important during every step in the RMF and throughout the SDLC to ensure that security and privacy requirements are satisfied, concerns and issues are addressed expeditiously, and risk management processes are carried out effectively.